 Digital Afterlife and the Spiritual Realm explores the ways in which digital media and digital afterlife creation affects social and religious understandings of death and the afterlife.

-- Examines ways in which digital media may be changing conceptions and theologies of death.
+- Examines the ways in which digital media may be changing conceptions and theologies of death